timsayles1/ESPHome-ESP32-2432S028R-RV-Display/README.md

 esp-32-display.yaml - EspHome code for the CYD LCD display.

 lci-4ch-relay.yaml - EspHome code for the LCI 4 Channel 12 Volt ESP-01 Relay.
+After initial programming you will need to press the S1 button.

 /fonts/ - Fonts you need to upload to EspHome for LCD Display.